-- 1. The subdivision, as modified with conditions, meets the applicable legal requirements of Subtitles 24 and 27 of the Prince George's County Code and the Land Use Article of the Annotated Code of Maryland. - 2.
-Background-The subject property is 19.10 acres, and includes Lots 1-26 and Parcels A, B, and D, recorded in the Prince George's County Land Records in Plat Book PM 230 Plat Nos.
-50 through 55.
+The subject property is 19.10 acres, and includes Lots 1-26 and Parcels A, B, and D, recorded in the Prince George's County Land Records in Plat Book PM 230 Plat Nos.
+50-55.
 The property is in the Residential, Rural (RR) Zone.
-However, this preliminary plan of subdivision (PPS) was reviewed in accordance with the Prince George's County Zoning Ordinance and Prince George's County Subdivision Regulations, effective prior to April 1, 2022 (the prior Zoning Ordinance and prior Subdivision Regulations), pursuant to Section 24-1903(a) of the current Subdivision Regulations.
-Therefore, this PPS was reviewed pursuant to the standards of the prior Rural Residential (R-R) Zone for the property, which were in effect prior to April 1, 2022.
+However, this application is being reviewed in accordance with the Prince George's County Zoning Ordinance and Prince George's County Subdivision Regulations, effective prior to April 1, 2022 (the "prior Zoning Ordinance" and "prior Subdivision Regulations"), pursuant to Section 24-1903(a) of the current Subdivision Regulations.
+Therefore, this application is reviewed pursuant to the standards of the prior Rural Residential (R-R) Zone for the property, which were in effect prior to April 1, 2022.
 The site is subject to the 2010 Glenn Dale-Seabrook-Lanham and Vicinity Approved Sector Plan and Sectional Map Amendment (sector plan).

-This PPS allows subdivision of the subject property into 75 lots and 12 parcels for development of 74 single-family attached and one single-family detached dwellings.
-The PPS qualifies for review under the prior Zoning Ordinance and prior Subdivision Regulations because it meets the requirements of Section 24-1903(a) of the current Subdivision Regulations.
+The subject property is proposed to be subdivided into 75 lots and 12 parcels for development of 74 single-family attached and one single-family detached dwellings.
+The subject preliminary plan of subdivision (PPS) qualifies for review under the prior Zoning Ordinance and prior Subdivision Regulations because it meets the requirements of Section 24-1903(a) of the current Subdivision Regulations.
 In accordance with Section 24-1904(a), a pre-application conference was held on July 29, 2022.
 In accordance with Section 24-1904(b), the applicant provided a statement of justification explaining why they were requesting to use the prior regulations.
-In accordance with Section 24-1904(c) of the Subdivision

-Regulations, this PPS is supported by and subject to approved Certificate of Adequacy ADQ-2022-054.
+In accordance with Section 24-1904(c) of the Subdivision Regulations, this PPS is supported by and subject to approved Certificate of Adequacy ADQ-2022-054.